 Students should leave school promptly at the end of the day unless they are involved in an after school activity.
-The Library is open until 4.30pm and students are welcome to study there, supervised by a Library Assistant.
+The Library is open until 5.00pm and students are welcome to study there, supervised by a Library Assistant.

-TERM DATES 2018/19
+TERM DATES 2021/2022

-Registration for all Year 12 Students: Friday 24th August 2018, 10am to 12pm
+Registration for all Year 12 Students: Friday 27th August 2021